jawi/netmon/README.md

 - libmosquitto (1.5.5 or later);
 - libyaml (0.2.1 or later).

-In addition, you need to compile it with a compiler that supports PTHREADS, such as GCC or Clang.
+In addition, you a libc implementation that supports PTHREADS, such as glibc or musl.

 Since netlink functionality is used, netmon will only compile under Linux.